 Skip to main content

-Machine configuration preparation
+Machine configuration prerequisites

 cat <<EOF > patch.yaml